shivannis/xandr-docs-public/xandr-docs/finance/understanding-your-invoice.md

 ---
 title: Finance - Understanding Your Invoice
-description: Learn Annotated descriptions of the contents of your Microsoft Advertising invoices. ms.date: 10/28/2023 ms.custom: finance
+description: Learn Annotated descriptions of the contents of your Microsoft Advertising invoice. ms.date: 10/28/2023 ms.custom: finance
 ---